-Variables in simple terms are names you give to computer memory locations that are used to store values in programming or A variable is a name that refers to a value.
+Variables in simple terms are names you give to computer memory locations that are helpful to store values in programming or A variable is a name that refers to a value.

 Create Python Variable

 unlike Java or any other programming language Python has no special commands for declaring variables.
 You can create a variable with a name, equal sign (the symbol = ), and value.

 Even you do not need to mention the type of value in python.
 It has two parts, the variable(name) and its value.

 These values belong to different types, for example, 4 is an integer, and “Hello, World!” is a string, so-called because it contains a “string” of letters.
-The interpreter can identify strings because they are enclosed in quotation marks.
+The interpreter can identify strings due to quotation marks.

 Here are some examples of Python Variables

 # Python Variables message = “Hello, World!” num = 20 pi = 3.1415926535897931 # here the 'pi' is the name of the variable and 3.1415926535897931 is its value.

 If you are not sure what type a value has, You can use the type() method.
 Pass variable as a parameter.

 Because it creates confusion, for example, what about values like “20” and “3.14”?
 They look like numbers, but they are in quotation marks like strings, so they are strings in python.